phylogenomic/bee551/readme.md

 # Phylogeny Lab
+[Piacentini and Ramírez](https://pubmed.ncbi.nlm.nih.gov/30953780/) studied the phylogeny of species in the family Lycosidae.
+They also included representatives from closely related families Trechaleidae and Pisauridae.
+They studied 5 genes; we will look only at 28S today.

+## Lab Objective
+The obejective of the lab is to replicate part of the phylogenetic reconstruction from [Piacentini and Ramírez](https://pubmed.ncbi.nlm.nih.gov/30953780/).
+This will demonstrate the following aspects: gene alignment, model selection, tree building, bootstrap analysis, rooted vs. unrooted trees.
+During the lab, please answer the questions that are posed and turn these in, along with your trees, for credit.

 ## Get logged in to one of the instances set up for this lab on AWS:
 Instance1: ssh root@3.211.209.68